oroinc/documentation/commerce/user_guide/shipping/shipping_tracking.rst

 4. Click **Save**.

-After the tracking information for shipping has been provided, it becomes available to the buyer on the front store.
+After the tracking information for shipping has been provided, it becomes available to the buyer on the storefront.

 .. image:: /configuration_guide/img/shipping_rules/ShippingTrackingFront.png